 - 1) harm to the Employees' health;

 - 2) serious safety hazards for other Employees;

 - 3) reduced productivity;

 - 4) costly mistakes;

-- 5) adversely affecting the outcome of patient care and property conservation efforts, or even harming the public that employees are sworn to protect.
+- 5) adversely affecting the outcome of patient care and property conservation efforts, or even harming the public that Employees are sworn to protect.

-37.1 Rehabilitation Initiative
+37.1 REHABILITATION INITIATIVE

-The Township recognizes that rehabilitation programs offer a possible alternative to terminating an Employee because of a positive test.
-In the event of a first positive test, in lieu of termination, Employees will be referred to an Employee Assistance Program if they can maintain driver's license, Ohio Firefighter II certification, Ohio EMT or Paramedic certification, insurability and can continue to perform the essential functions of their position.
+The Township recognizes that rehabilitation programs offer a possible alternative to terminating an Employee because of a positive random test.
+In the event of a first positive test, in lieu of termination, Employees will be referred to an Employee Assistance program if they can maintain driver's license, Ohio Firefighter II certification, Ohio EMT or Paramedic certification, insurability and can continue to perform the essential functions of their position.
+Employees who test positive as result of a reasonable suspicion test pursuant to Section 37.7.2 (Reasonable Suspicion:) will be referred to an Employee Assistance Program at the discretion of management.

-37.2 Education
+37.2 EDUCATION

-All newly appointed management-level Employees, will be required to complete two (2) hours of Employee education on drug and alcohol abuse.
+All newly appointed management-level Employees will be required to complete two (2) hours of Employee education on drug and alcohol abuse.
 Newly hired Employees will be required to receive these two (2) hours of education within the first four (4) weeks of employment.

-37.3 Administration
+37.3 ADMINISTRATION

-The Human Resource Manager will act as Program Administrator and coordinate all aspects of the program, including drug testing, Employee education, employer training and Employee assistance.
+The Human Resource Manager will act as Program Administrator and coordinate all aspects of the program, including drug testing, Employee education, Employer training and Employee assistance.